Skip to main content

 Riboflavin contributes to the reduction of tiredness and fatigue.

-A source of riboflavin contains at least 15% of the significant amount 1.4 mg riboflavin per day.
+A riboflavin source contains at least 15% of the significant amount 1.4 mg riboflavin per day.

-Applies only to foods that are high in this fiber.
+The effect applies only to foods that have a high content of this fibre.

 Selenium